-Issuance of Trust Preferred Securities: Under Federal Reserve Board guidelines, we had the ability to issue an additional \$7.4 million of trust preferred securities as of December 31, 2010 that would qualify as Tier 1 regulatory capital to support our future growth.
+Issuance of Trust Preferred Securities: Under Federal Reserve Board guidelines, we had the ability to issue an additional \$11.7 million of trust preferred securities as of December 31, 2011 that would qualify as Tier 1 regulatory capital to support our future growth.
 Trust preferred securities issuances in excess of this limit generally may be included in Tier 2 capital.

-Dividends: Cash dividends per common share were \$0.06 in 2009.
-There were no cash dividends paid on common shares in 2010.
-The related dividend payout ratio is not meaningful for either 2010 or 2009 as a result of our unprofitability.
+Dividends: There were no cash dividends paid on common shares in 2011 or 2010.
 Future cash dividends will depend on the earnings, and financial condition of our subsidiary bank and our capital adequacy as well as general economic conditions.
 As discussed below under Regulatory Matters, we are presently restricted from paying cash dividends on our common stock.